Phased reopening of campuses is underway. Check roanestate.edu/coronavirus for the latest on the college's response to

 First apply to Roane State Community College (RSCC).
 You must be accepted to RSCC before applying to the nursing program.
 Check with online college catalog for information on the Nursing Program Admissions Policy (Steps 1 & 2).
 Download and print the Nursing Program Admission Packet.
 In addition, you must complete the nursing online application in Raidernet.

 After you have met the admission requirements for college level courses, contact the Testing Center to schedule your Nursing Pre-Admission HESI A-2 Exam.

 RSCC allows students to re-take the exam after a minimum 3 month waiting period.
 Each time an exam is taken the examinee is required to pay the full fee.
 (See Testing Center website for current fee information.)

 Applicants must first be accepted to RSCC.
 If a student anticipates meeting the minimum eligibility requirements by the end of the fall term, you may go ahead and apply by the posted deadline.
 (See Nursing Admission Packet or college catalog).
 Students can access the nursing application through the Student tab in their RaiderNet account.

 All eligibility requirements must be met, and the completed application submitted to the nursing division, by the deadline of the 4th Friday in January no later than 4:30 pm for the fall class of the same year.
 A new application must be submitted each year.

 You can retake the LPN Challenge exam after a minimum 3 month waiting period.
-Take time to review the information included in the Nursing Fundamentals course, which this exam challenges.
-There is a study guide with NCLEX-PN practice questions available via testing center.
-You may also purchase an NCLEX-PN review book either from a local bookstore or online.
+To facilitate preparation for this exam, you may purchase an NCLEX-PN review book either from a local bookstore or online.
 Remediation of this information is strongly encouraged to facilitate your success in passing the exam.

 The Bachelor of Science–Pre-Nursing curriculum is for students who are preparing to transfer to a BSN program or are awaiting acceptance to the AAS Nursing program.
 Transfer students only take pre-requisites, not nursing courses at RSCC.
 The Associate of Applied Science-Nursing curriculum prepares the student to take the NCLEX-RN licensure exam and enter the workforce.
 After completing your Associate of Applied Science-Nursing program, you may be interested in furthering your education and completing your BSN.